M66B/FairEmail/FAQ.md

 A change will be considered only if more than a few people ask for it.
 Changes in the past resulted too often in lots of complaints of other people.
-You can ask for support for changes [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).

 Requested features should: